Risk analysis (business)

-Risk analysis is a technique used to identify and assess factors that may jeopardize the success of a project or achieving a goal.
+Risk analysis is the process of identifying and assessing risks that may jeopardize an organization's success.
+It typically fits into a larger risk management framework.

-This technique also helps to define preventive measures to reduce the probability of these factors from occurring and identify countermeasures to successfully deal with these constraints when they develop to avert possible negative effects on the competitiveness of the company.
+Diligent risk analysis helps construct preventive measures to reduce the probability of incidents from occurring, as well as counter-measures to address incidents as they develop to minimize negative impacts on the organization.

-One of the more popular methods to perform a risk analysis in the computer field is called facilitated risk analysis process (FRAP).
+A popular method to perform risk analysis on IT systems is called facilitated risk analysis process (FRAP).

 Facilitated risk analysis process

 FRAP analyzes one system, application or segment of business processes at a time.

 FRAP assumes that additional efforts to develop precisely quantified risks are not cost-effective because: